-Tour de France Statistics and Facts (2023)
+Tour de France Facts and Statistics for 2024

-Last Updated on: February 10th, 2023
+Last Updated on: January 8th, 2024

 The Tour de France is an annual multiple stage bicycle race that covers more than 2,200 miles and takes place in France.
 It is considered one of the most prestigious and difficult cycling races in the world, and attracts top cyclists from around the globe.
 The race is organized by the Amaury Sport Organisation and has been held annually since 1903, with the exception of during the two World Wars.